OnboardingETHCR/Testing-Onboarding/modulo4-4.md

 5. Confirm the transaction in MetaMask.
 6. Copy and save the **contract address**.

-> 🧪 If you need test ETH for Sepolia, you can use [Alchemy’s Faucet](https://sepoliafaucet.com/).
+> 🧪 If you need test ETH for Sepolia, use the [Google Cloud Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) — no mainnet ETH required.

 Once deployed, keep your contract’s address and ABI ready — you’ll use them in the next steps to connect your dApp.